Toledo (Castilla-La Mancha), Spain April 2025 (Tour 11)

 The village church (the Iglesia Parroquial Nuestra Senora de la Asuncion) is on the Fernando el Catolico.
 This 15th century limestone church is quite plain on the outside but inside, it is very special.
 The congregation was gathering for a Sunday service as we arrived and I had time for just one photo of the inside of what has been described as “the noblest religious building in the whole of the Serrania de Cuenca”.

-We sat outside in the sunshine opposite the bar for the best part of an hour enjoying Manchego and cups of fresh coffee (I had to drive and it was too early for Vanya to want alcohol).
+We sat outside in the sunshine opposite the bar for the best part of an hour enjoying Manchego cheese and cups of fresh coffee (I had to drive and it was too early for Vanya to want alcohol).
 Surprisingly, there were almost as many of the townspeople enjoying a drink on the square as I had seen gathered in church for the service.
-I guess the catholic church even in Spain doesn’t have the influence it used to have.
+I guess the Catholic church even in Spain doesn’t have the influence it used to have.
 I did smile when the number of people drinking on the Plaza Mayor almost doubled as the Sunday service finished.

 We both enjoyed our brief lunch outside the Bar Paraiso but it was time to move on.
 The chap in Canamares had also suggested we visit a local beauty spot very close to Beteta, La Laguna de El Tobar.